 Remember when you were first “in love”?
 When he looked at you, you felt like a beauty queen.
 When she looked at you, you felt like lightning was coursing through your body.
 After several years of marriage you begin to understand that a lot of that physical attraction is just hormones.
 Yes, a good sexual relationship will help a marriage and protect it from outside attack, but there’s got to be more to a relationship that that.
 In time libido will wane, and then what will you have left?

-Art and I have been married almost forty years.
+Art and I have been married more than forty years.
 More and more I see that the biggest hunk of marital love is friendship and companionship.
 You may change ministries.
 You may move away from family.
 But a marriage should last a lifetime.
 If your marriage relationship is weak, your ministry will suffer too.
 So how can you protect and nurture your marriage relationship?

 Proverbs 31 says of the virtuous woman, “The heart of her husband safely trusts her.”
 (NKJV)